mbeddr/mps-platform-docs/src/doc/docs/aspects/behavior.md

 behavior aspect uses a custom generation plan that doesn't included all Base Language extentions and are internally differently implemented.

-!!! question "How can you use generic return types where the returned expressions is cast to concept<T> which is a parameter of the function?[^1]"
+!!! question "How can you use generic return types where the returned expressions is cast to concept<T> which is a parameter of the function?"

     This is not possible (MPS-22502).
 The as cast expects a reference to a concept, the type variable can't be used in this place.
 There are ways to circumvent this by using lower level code but it won't help.
 I think you also can't really use the information from the type variable because this information is not available at runtime because of [Java type erasure](https://www.baeldung.com/java-type-erasure).